-Who Wears Scleral Lenses?
+Who Can Benefit From Scleral Lenses?

-Scleral lenses are particularly useful for managing these eye conditions:
+Scleral lenses are beneficial for managing eye conditions like:

 - Dry Eyes